Skip to main content

 Owner of your home

-Allocate a rent to the manager with limits to be respected (according to cadastral income)
+Assign rent to the executive with limits to respect (based on the cadastral income)

 Tenant of your home

-Deduct a % of the rent only if stipulated in the lease (very rare that the owner agrees)
+Deduct a % of the rent only if provided for in the lease (very rare for the landlord to agree)

 Company

-Current expenses (fire insurance, condominium fees, municipal and provincial taxes and withholding tax)
+Recurring costs (fire insurance, co-ownership charges, municipal and provincial taxes, and property withholding tax)

-Occasional expenses (small fixtures and fittings, furniture, decoration, property work or maintenance products)
+Occasional costs (minor fittings, furniture, decoration, property works or maintenance products)

-How do I determine the flat rate for running costs?
-You can't use the ONSS lump sums used for employees.
-Instead, simply use your actual expenses 🤓 On average, we find that among BILLY customers, the office and building flat-rate is €15/month for individuals and €40/month for companies (excluding water, gas, electricity and heating oil).
+How do you determine the flat rate for recurring costs?
+You cannot use the NSSO flat rates used for employees.
+Instead, simply start from your actual costs 🤓 On average, we observe among BILLY clients that the office and building flat rate is €15/month for sole proprietorships and €40/month for companies (excluding the water, gas, electricity, heating oil flat rate).

-How do I determine the professional %?
-All you have to do is prorate the professional surface area against the total surface area, including common rooms (e.g. toilets).
-If you're still living with your parents, in a shared apartment or simply don't have a room dedicated to your business, contact your BILLY advisor to assess the percentage together.
+How do you determine the business use percentage?
+Simply calculate the ratio between the professional area and the total area, including shared spaces on a pro-rata basis (for example, toilets).
+If you still live with your parents, in shared accommodation, or simply do not have a room dedicated to your activity, contact your BILLY adviser to assess the business use percentage together.

 To find out more

-• Rent deduction : you rent a property dedicated entirely (see 1. above) or partially (see 2. above) to your business.
-It is rare for private landlords to agree to the deduction of business rents, as their taxation would increase significantly.
-On the other hand, if the owner of the building is a company, its taxation is not affected by the type of rental (private home or professional occupation).
+• Rent deduction: you rent a property dedicated entirely (see 1. above) or partially (see 2. above) to your activity.
+It is rare for private landlords to agree to the deduction of professional rent, as their taxation would increase significantly.
+On the other hand, if the building owner is a company, its taxation is not affected by the type of rental (private residence or professional occupation).

-• Individual owner: the depreciation allowance is restricted by the depreciation period (20 to 33 years) and the % professional.
-In addition, capital gains on resale will be taxed.
-The benefits of doing so may be limited!
-If your company owns the building, there's no question about it: depreciation will be deducted!
+• Owner as sole proprietorship: the depreciation deduction is limited by the depreciation period (20 to 33 years) and the business use percentage.
+Furthermore, any capital gain on resale will be taxed.
+The benefit of doing so may therefore be limited!
+If your company owns the building, there is no question to ask: depreciation will be deducted!

-💡 The professional ratio is calculated by considering the surface area of the professional space in relation to the total space.
-Take measurements and keep detailed records of your calculations.
-In the event of an inspection, the authorities may come and check on site.
+💡 The business use ratio is calculated by considering the area of the professional space relative to the total area.
+Take measurements and keep a record of your calculation.
+In the event of an audit, the tax authorities may come and verify this on site.

 Did this answer your question?